GABETROLL/holbertonschool-web_react/README.md

 * ``0x08_react_redux_action_creator_normalizr/``
 * ``react_redux_reducer_selector/``
 * ``react_redux_connectors_and_providers/``
-In each folder, there are exercise folders, each of wich are a new version of the mock-up page, which relate to the current React tool being taught.
-In each exercise folder, there are config files, and a ``src/`` folder, where the code for the current exercise is.
+Loosely speaking, in each folder, there are exercise folders, each of wich are a new version of the mock-up page, which relate to the current React tool being taught.
+In each exercise folder, there may be a ``dashboard/`` folder, containing config files, and a ``src/`` folder, where the code for the current exercise is, but some exercise folders are structured differently.
 ```
 react_tool/
-  00_exercise/
+  task_0/
     src/
-  01_exercise/
+  task_1/
     src/
-  02_exercise/
+  task_2/
     src/
   ...
 react_other_tool/
-  00_exercise/
+  task_1/
     src/
-  01_exercise/
+  task_2/
     src/
   ...
 ...